adriaserrano97/Rocket_Jump_V2/README.md

 Credit given to "dklon" for the sound effects used.
 Find them at: https://opengameart.org/users/dklon. <br>
 Credit given to "Robert Brooks" for the platforms and stickman art used in this game.
 Find his work at: https://www.gamedeveloperstudio.com/graphics/viewgraphic.php?item=1l4q737v077s1f8l3t
+Credit given to "Omni_Theorem" for the walking alien art used in this game.
+Find his work at: https://opengameart.org/users/omnitheorem

 ## Installation